Having fun at Tropical Islands!

 How to get there

-You can drive to Tropical Islands all year round, but I think the easiest way to arrive there is by train.
+You can drive to Tropical Islands all year round, but I think the easiest way to get there is by train.
 There are hourly trains between Berlin and Brand/Tropical Islands.
-It takes a little more than one hour, and there are buses from the train station that lead straight to the waterpark.

 Tickets and everything else